curupayti/curupas/README.md

 | Emulators | Which port do you want to use for the hosting emulator? | ENTER (5000) |
 | Emulators | Would you like to download the emulators now? | Y |

-To run Visual Studio Code with root access command
+To run Visual Studio Code with root access command.
+Notice when it runs disable git not to ask any more about it otherwise you can reach the point of having to compare each time there is a modification.
+Remove git activity from VS.

 ```sh
 sudo code --user-data-dir="~/.vscode-root"